jmstevers/zignals/README.md

 const zignals = @import("zignals");
 ```

-First, define a signal with an initial value.
-Signals are reactive state containers that notify dependents when their values change.
+Define a signal with an initial value.
+A signal is a reactive state container that notifies its subscribers whenever its value changes.

 ```zig
 const counter = zignals.signalT(u32, 0);
 ```

 > [!TIP]
->To create a signal without specifying its type, you can create signals with automatic type inference using the `signal` function.
+>To avoid explicitly specifying a type, you can use automatic type inference with the `signal` function.
 >```zig
 >const Foo = struct {
 >   bar: []const u8 = "baz",